 If your device is definitely appearing in iTunes but not iExplorer, open iTunes and click Edit menu Preferences...
 General tab Reinstall Mobile Device Services.
 Then, check in iExplorer again.

-If you installed iTunes from the Windows Store and the steps above didn't help, this error is usually fixed by uninstalling iTunes and two other Apple programs in your Windows Settings called Bonjour and iPod Support and then once all 3 programs are uninstalled, download iTunes directly from Apple's website at the link below and reinstall it.
-The version of iTunes in the Windows Store seems to be causing the error due to the way it installs which is somehow different from the version of iTunes from Apple's site.
-You can tell by opening iTunes and click on Help menu and if you don't see an option for Check for Updates, it means you did download iTunes from the Windows Store, and you should download Apple's site instead:
+If you installed iTunes from the Windows Store and the steps above didn't help, this error is usually fixed by downloading iTunes directly from Apple's website at the link below and reinstall it.
+The version of iTunes in the Windows Store seems to be causing connection issues.
+You can tell by opening iTunes and click on Help menu, and if you don't see an option for Check for Updates, it means you did download iTunes from the Windows Store, and you should download Apple's site instead:

 If you did see Check for Updates in the Help menu of iTunes, please click it and install any available updates from Apple and then check for your iPhone or iPad in both iTunes and iExplorer after the update is finished.

 This iTunes error prevents an iOS device (iPhone, iPad and iPod Touch) from connecting in iExplorer, but regular iPods are not affected by it and still connect just fine when this issue occurs.

 Once you've confirmed that your iPhone or iPad is connecting to iTunes just fine and showing your device's Summary tab with basic information about it, you should try the following steps if the error is still coming up and preventing your device from connecting in iExplorer:

 2. Open iTunes first

 4. Check to see if your device appears in both applications now.
 Refer to our support article for more info including how to handle iTunes errors about your device: My device isn't appearing in iExplorer even though it's plugged in